-Funded by the Office of the Chief Psychiatrist, our ROSC team provides 1:1 care coordination and support groups to those caring for a person with mental health challenges.
+Funded by the Department for Health and Wellbeing, our ROSC team provides 1:1 care coordination and support groups to those caring for a person with mental health challenges.

 What we offer